syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stackingColumn.png)

-### Stacking Column 100 Chart
+### Stacking column 100 chart

 Stacking column 100 chart is a simple form of chart, which contains stacked segments.
 In the 100 % stacked column chart, the cumulative proportion of each stacked element always totals 100%.
 This type of chart is used for visualizing the relative contribution of each series values to the whole.

-The following code snippet shows how to select a stacking column 100 chart.
+The following code snippet shows how to select a stacking column 100 chart:

 {% tabs %}